ogidogi/kafka-storm-hive/README.md

 kafka-storm-hive
 ================

-Streaming into Hive with Storm in real time
+Streaming into Hive with Storm in real time.